dshieble/dshieble.github.io/_posts/2004-05-28-detection-rules.md

 One simple way to solve Task 1 is to use a prompt like the following:
 > You are a fraud detection agent reviewing payments for evidence of fraud.
-Here is how you spot fraud in a payment:
+Here are detailed instructions on how you spot fraud in a payment:
-`detailed instructions, perhaps from internal documents used by human fraud detection agents`
+...
 Here are some examples of previous fraudulent payments:
-`examples of previous fraudulent payments`
+...
 Here are some examples of previous legitimate payments:
-`examples of previous legitimate payments`
+...
 Please inspect the following payment:
-`description of the payment, presented as close as possible to what a human reviewer would see`
+...
 Is this payment fraudulent?